rice-notes/talks/src/2018/october/understanding-patterns-of-mass-violence-patrick-ball.md

 ## Q/A:

-*Did you have any data on the geo-spatial distribution of which drugs were used in Oakland?*
+**Did you have any data on the geo-spatial distribution of which drugs were used in Oakland?**

     arrests primarily for meth, heroine, and marijuana, there's definitely a difference in the distribution, but it doesn't really change our conclusion

-*given that predictive policing is so bad, why are we doing it?*
+**given that predictive policing is so bad, why are we trying to do it?**

     "unholy marriage of selection bias and confirmation bias"